 - Dan Quinn, Head Coach of Atlanta Falcons and a Super Bowl winner with Seattle Seahawks

-- Roberto Martinez, FA Cup-winner and Belgian national team manager
+- Roberto Martinez, FA Cup-winner and Belgium national team manager

 - Sean Dyche, Burnley FC manager